doozr/doozr.github.io/_posts/2016-07-05-get-up-and-go.md

 development.
 Well, a couple of trends.
 The first is that the mainstream (and less mainstream) ones are becoming more and more alike.
 Java 8, C#, Swift are all so similar.
-And depending on your background you'll see they're similar also to Scala, or Python, or Ruby, or F#, or whatever your poison.
+And depending on your background you'll see they're similar also to Scala, or Python, or Ruby, or whatever your poison.

 The second trend is that, in fact, many of the problems we've solved in the last decade only appeared the decade before.
 Tail call optimisation,